LRDP: Frequently Asked Questions (FAQ)

-The LRDP update is a multiyear process that began in 2019 and will continue into 2021, and the UC Berkeley campus is proactively engaging in planning around the COVID-19 outbreak in collaboration with our public health partners and the UC Office of the President.
-The campus is operating in accordance with all public health directives and applicable orders regarding the public health emergency.
+The LRDP update was a multiyear process that began in early 2019 and continued into summer 2021.
+UC Berkeley operated in accordance with all public health directives and applicable orders regarding the public health emergency.
+The campus proactively engaged in planning around the COVID-19 outbreak in collaboration with our public health partners and the UC Office of the President.

-What is the public engagement process for the LRDP update?
+What was the public engagement process for the LRDP update?

-The LRDP update process was formally launched in early 2019 and, since then, UC Berkeley has engaged with campus and community stakeholders on this important planning effort in numerous ways.
-UC Berkeley has undertaken at least one major engagement opportunity during each semester since the spring of 2019, including town halls, tabling in visible campus spaces, and hands-on substantive workshops for the campus community.
+The campus hosted at least one major engagement opportunity during each semester since the spring of 2019, including town halls, tabling in visible campus spaces, and hands-on substantive workshops for the campus community.

-In addition to this in-person outreach, UC Berkeley has regularly updated its LRDP website with news, key documents and conducted a six-month survey (from April-October 2019) intended to seek input from faculty, staff, students and the general public about the future development of the campus.
+In addition to in-person outreach, the campus regularly updated an LRDP website with news, key documents, and conducted a six-month survey (from April-October 2019) to seek input from faculty, staff, students and the general public about the future development of the campus.

-This robust process is intended to ensure that both UC Berkeley stakeholders and the surrounding community have ample opportunity not only to review information relevant to the campus’s work on the LRDP Update but to weigh in with meaningful participation.
+This robust public engagement effort provided both the campus and its surrounding community ample opportunities to review information throughout the multiyear LRDP update process and to weigh in with meaningful participation.

 What is a Long Range Development Plan (LRDP)?

-When new capital projects are presented to the UC Regents for discussion and approval, the board will refer to a campus’s LRDP and associated Environmental Impact Report to ensure consistency.
+An LRDP is a land-use plan that proposes how to best utilize areas of the campus and considers the associated facilities and infrastructure needed to support those uses.
+When new capital projects are presented to the UC Board of Regents for discussion and approval, the board will refer to a campus’s LRDP and associated Environmental Impact Report to ensure consistency.

 Why aren’t University of California campuses subject to local land use control?

-As a state entity, UC is constitutionally exempt from local land use control.
+As a state entity, the University of California is constitutionally exempt from local land use control.
 This means the university has autonomy in land use entitlement decisions when the use of such land promotes the university’s mission.
-In addition, state agencies typically do not approve a UC campus’s LRDP.

-However, the LRDP will address how campus planning will respond to relevant city, regional, state and federal policies and plans.
-UC Berkeley plays an important role in the region and the LRDP will strive to help advance the relevant development policies and objectives that guide the city and the region.
+UC Berkeley’s LRDP addresses how campus planning will respond to relevant city, regional, state, and federal policies and plans.
+The campus plays an important role in the region and the LRDP strives to help advance the relevant development policies and objectives that guide the city and the region.

 What environmental requirements are associated with an LRDP?

-The EIR is intended to inform the campus, the UC Board of Regents, the local community, responsible and interested public agencies, and the general public about the potential environmental effects of the development represented in the LRDP, possible measures to mitigate any significant adverse effects, and possible alternatives to the proposed LRDP.
+The EIR is intended to inform the campus, the UC Board of Regents, the local community, responsible and interested public agencies, and the general public about the potential environmental impacts of the development represented in the LRDP, possible measures to mitigate any significant adverse effects, and possible alternatives.